 On the other hand, a circle of unfamiliar women without a purpose signaled danger.
 It triggered my allergy to idle gossip, mindless circular conversations revolving around tedious emotional content, and catty undercurrents of competition.

-Over the course of those four days I experienced what’s possible when women gather with an intention to hold, to listen, to co-create, and to empower.
-The possibilities for genuine transformation and impact on the culture are endless.
-The retreat reinforced my inner knowing that the herding of women away from gossip and competition and towards collaboration, healing, and feminine leadership is integral to my personal development and my work in the world.
+Over the course of those four days I experienced the best of what’s possible when women gather with an intention to hold, to listen, to co-create, and to empower.
+The possibilities for genuine transformation and impact are endless.
+The retreat reinforced my knowing that the herding of women away from gossip and competition and towards collaboration, healing, and feminine leadership is integral to my personal development and my work in the world.

 Plus, I fell deeply in love with Dot.